marti0001/M_Olszewski-projects-portfolio/README.md

 - **Tools:** SQL, Python, Pandas, NumPy
 - **Objective:** Recommend movies to users based on their preferences and similarities with other users.
 - **Results:** Successfully implemented a recommendation mechanism using Pearson correlation, supporting both existing and new users.

+### Project 7: Movie_Recommendation_System_TF-IDF

+**Description:** This project builds a movie recommendation system using TF-IDF vectorization and collaborative filtering.
+It analyzes movie titles for similarity and suggests films based on user ratings.
+The system provides real-time recommendations through an interactive search feature.

+- **Tools:** Python, Pandas, NumPy, Scikit-learn, IPython Widgets
+- **Objective:** Recommend movies based on title similarity and user preferences using machine learning techniques.
+- **Results:** Successfully implemented a dynamic recommendation system that updates in real-time and suggests relevant movies based on user input.